Kent Militia: Special Reserve

 After the Boer War, the future of the Militia was called into question.
 There were moves to reform the Auxiliary Forces (Militia, Yeomanry and Volunteers) to take their place in the six Army Corps proposed by the Secretary of State for War, St John Brodrick.
 However, little of Brodrick's scheme was carried out.
 Under the more sweeping Haldane Reforms of 1908, the Militia was replaced by the Special Reserve (SR), a semi-professional force whose role was to provide reinforcement drafts for regular units serving overseas in wartime, rather like the earlier Militia Reserve.

 The battalions became the 3rd (Reserve) Battalion, Buffs (East Kent Regiment) and 3rd (Reserve) Battalion, Queen's Own (Royal West Kent Regiment) respectively.
 The Artillery Militia was disbanded.

 World War I

-On the outbreak of World War I the two battalions were embodies and went to their war stations at Dover (Buffs) and Chatham (West Kents).
+On the outbreak of World War I the two battalions were embodied and went to their war stations at Dover (Buffs) and Chatham (West Kents).
 As well as defence tasks, their role was to equip the Reservists and Special Reservists of their regiments and send them as reinforcement drafts to the Regular battalions serving overseas.
 Once the pool of reservists had dried up, the 3rd Bns trained thousands of raw recruits for the active service battalions, and reserve battalions were established alongside them to carry out the same role for the 'Kitchener's Army' battalions.
 They continued this role until after the Armistice with Germany and were disembodied in 1919.